Ep5il0n/Motorway-backend/README.md

 Kafka is high-throughout and fault-tolerant so it'll take a substantial responsiblity from the start.
 Also it is capable of real time processing.
 I will also keep in mind that we'll already be having kafka cluster (or some event streaming tool) in use so it'll be just about creating new topics and maitaning a new service.
 Have a distributed cache set up to store aggregated statistics and we're good to go.
 This will be a very robust solution.

-Other notes:
-I would use a configuration management service like consul for dynamic configuration management instead of having the configs in code.